Entropy / Send Them

-"Send Them/Entropy (Hip Hop Reconstruction from the Ground Up)", is a double A side EP by Asia Born (now known as Lyrics Born) and DJ Shadow and the Groove Robbers.
-This was released 1993 from Solesides.
+"Entropy" / "Send Them" is a double A-side EP by Asia Born (now known as Lyrics Born) and DJ Shadow and the Groove Robbers.
+It was released in 1993 by Solesides.
+"Entropy" has the full title "Entropy (Hip Hop Reconstruction from the Ground Up)" on the disc label.
 Parts of this were later featured on the retrospective album Solesides Greatest Bumps.